 If you’re reading this, then congratulations.
 You’re already at least half way there.
 Before you say yes to the nose piercing, make sure your office allows facial piercings (and, you know, that your parents won’t cut you off for having a hole in your nose).
 You also want to consider your career path.
-Down the line, will a facial piercing still seem appropriate in your office?
+Down the line, will a nose ring still seem appropriate in your office?
 While many industries and companies started becoming more lenient with body modifications, you should still not follow the “shoot first, ask questions later” mentality on this one.

 2. Talk to anyone and everyone with a nose piercing